Nicolfo/thesis-management/Retrospectives/Retrospective 2.md

   - We were able to achieve all our other improvement goals.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - Being more efficient in our planning process
+  - Stick to the time budget of 8 hours/person/week for estimation
   - Improve the test development process
   - Add better test user management for the demo presentation

 - One thing you are proud of as a Team!!
-- We constantly improved as a team since the beginning of the project, both as a team and as individuals; in this sprint, most of things went according to plan, indicating that we now have a better understanding of how to organize our work and complete it.
+  - We constantly improved as a team since the beginning of the project, both as a team and as individuals; in this sprint, most of the things went according to plan, indicating that we now have a better understanding of how to organize our work and complete it.